ZeusInstitute-OSS/UPI-Viewer/README.md

 4. Split the Bill mode : ✅
 5. Basic Navigation and UI: ✅
 6. Selecting the right license for the project : ✅
 7. Signed APKs : ✅
+8. Auto-Update : ✅
+9. SemVer Releases : ❌
-8. Support addon hardware : ❌
+10. Support addon hardware : ❌
-9. Other Countries : *️⃣
+11. Other Countries : *️⃣
-10. A Bill Handling System for Payment History : ❌
+12. A Bill Handling System for Payment History : ❌
-11. SMS Payment Read-Aloud : ❌
+13. SMS Payment Read-Aloud : ❌
-12. Retail Mode With USB/Network PC Support : ❌
+14. Retail Mode With USB/Network PC Support : ❌

 ### Supported Countries:
 1. India